Clear Creek below Whiskeytown reservoir

 Class IV with class V- in background Big holes but no exposed rocks on this side

-Shortly below comes another rapid best scouted on the right.
+Shortly below comes another rapid best scouted and run on the right.
 It seems class IV+ because the left side is very rocky at low flows, and appears to have entrapment potential.

 Clear Creek Whiskeytown CA Clear Creek Whiskeytown CA